OJ98/OJ98.github.io/_pages/about.md

 ## News
 * *[2023.8]* Started the MCS program at NC State!
-* *[2023.7]* Our paper on ArgAnalysis35K accepted and published to the main conference of ACL 2023!
+* *[2023.7]* Our paper, "ArgAnalysis35K" accepted and published to the main conference of ACL 2023!
+* *[2022.9]* Our paper, "	A Proposal For An Interactive Parliamentary Debate Adjudication System" accepted and published in the Human-in-the-loop learning workshop at NeurIPS 2022